Streamweaver/cm-com/README.md

+# This REPO is Depricated

+I am switching to Plastic SCM for source control.
+This repo is no longer maintained.
+I am keeping the *Code only* in the repo at [OptionalRule/unit-turn-based-strategy](https://github.com/OptionalRule/unit-turn-based-strategy) for the social aspects and sharing of code examples.

 # Overview

 This is an experimental project based on the X-COM lite RTS tutorial by Code Monkey on gamedev.tv.
 I'm maintaining here so I can reference the code during other projects and for memory.